Robust Bounded Influence Tests for Independent Non-Homogeneous Observations: Testing Simple Hypothesis

-We start with the simple hypothesis testing problem with a fully specified null.
-We adopt the notations of Section \ref{SEC:intro} for the I-NH set-up and take a fixed point ${\boldsymbol{\theta}}_0$ in the parameter space $\Theta$.
-Based on the observed data, we want to test
+We start with the simple hypothesis testing problem with a fully specified null under the I-NH set-up.
+Let ${\boldsymbol{\theta}}_0$ be a fixed point in the parameter space $\Theta$.
+We want to test